ricardjocelyn/ricardjocelyn.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I was selected as a [Knight-Hennessy Scholar](http://knight-hennessy.stanford.edu/) at Stanford University!
+I have been selected to be part of Stanford University's Knight-Hennessy Scholars 2023 cohort!